M.K. Palmore: Additional career

+Palmore serves on the board of directors of the Marines' Memorial Association in San Francisco, a nonprofit that operates the Marines' Memorial Club and supports veterans and active-duty service members.
 In January 2024, Palmore was appointed as the president & member of the board of directors at Cyversity, a U.S. based nonprofit organization dedicated to increasing diversity in the cybersecurity field.
 He also serves on the Strategic Advisory Board of Dataminr, an event and risk detection firm.

-Advocacy

-Palmore advocates for diversity, equity, and inclusion (DEI) within cybersecurity.
-He emphasizes the need for diverse perspectives to address complex cyber threats and has actively worked to recruit and mentor underrepresented talent in the sector.
-Palmore participates in industry events, panels, and summits, speaking on topics such as the evolving threat landscape, leadership, public cloud adoption, and AI governance in cybersecurity.
-In 2023, he participated in a panel titled "Ransom-where?
+Public speaking

+In 2023, Palmore participated in a panel titled "Ransom-where?
 The U.S. Cities Fighting Back Against Hackers" at TechCrunch Disrupt 2023.
 The discussion focused on the growing threat of ransomware attacks against local governments, schools, and hospitals, with a particular emphasis on how both local governments and startups can combat the increasing ransomware threat.

+Views

 Palmore supports the implementation of a Zero Trust security architecture, emphasizing its ability to increase network visibility and reduce the risk of unwanted actions within an organization’s systems.